AL Cy Young winner Snell receives small raise for 2019

 The 26-year-old left-hander, who’s not yet eligible for salary arbitration, will earn $573,700 this year after making $558,200 in 2018, when he was a first-time All-Star and went 21-5 with an AL-leading 1.89 ERA over 31 starts.

-The Rays announced the decision Sunday, adhering to a rigid club policy for compensating young players who have not spent the necessary three years in the majors to be eligible for arbitration.
+The Rays announced the decision Sunday, adhering to a rigid club policy for compensating young players not yet eligible for arbitration.

-Snell, who led the AL in victories after winning just 11 games combined over the previous two seasons, has accrued 2.072 years in service.
+Snell, who led the AL in victories after winning just 11 games combined over the previous two seasons, has accrued 2 years, 72 days years of service — this year’s cutoff was 2 years, 134 days.

 The pitcher’s agents, Adam Karon and Tripper Johnson of Sosnick, Cobbe & Karon, issued a statement on behalf of Snell, who allowed two or fewer runs in 27 of 31 starts and limited opponents to an .088 batting average with runners in scoring position last season.